What is the best tripod head for wildlife photography?

 This gimbal attachment works by mounting to any Arca-type ball head.
 Once attached, it will work the same as a regular side-mounted gimbal head.

-So what are the advantages of using the GT1 Tomahawk?
+So what are the advantages of using the GT1 or GT2 Tomahawk?

-Versatility is one of the reasons why you might want to consider the GT1.
+Versatility is one of the reasons why you might want to consider a gimbal ball head attachment.
 If you have a regular shoot, you take it off and use the ball head.

 When you are out shooting fast-moving subjects like sports and wildlife, pop it in your ball head and you have a fully functional gimbal head by your fingertips.

 Of course, the downside is you will have to carry two tripod heads instead of one.
-But considering the functionality it provides, it is worth considering.
+But considering the functionality it provides, it is worth considering especially now that the GT2 is lighter and easier to carry.